pepa65/stock/README.md

 [![GitHub](https://img.shields.io/github/license/pepa65/stock.svg)](LICENSE)
 [![run-ci](https://github.com/pepa65/stock/actions/workflows/ci.yml/badge.svg)](https://github.com/pepa65/stock/actions/workflows/ci.yml)

-# stock v0.6.1
+# stock v0.7.0
 **Monitor stock or exchange rate by scraping Google Finance**

+* The Google Finance page for the stock or the exchange rate is scraped.
-Follows a single stock on a specified exchange or a currency exchange rate.
+* Follows a single stock on a specified exchange or a (crypto) currency exchange rate.
-Optionally monitors a bottom & top price and then alerts (on Linux with notify-send) when the price goes outside of the range.
+* Optionally monitors a bottom and/or a top price and then alerts when the price goes outside of the range.
-The Google Finance page for the stock or the exchange rate is scraped.
+* The alerts can be terminal only, or use a GUI on Linux, BSD and MacOS.
 * Repo: <https://github.com/pepa65/stock>
-* Requires: libnotify-bin(notify-send)[for alerts]
+* Required:
+  - libnotify-bin(notify-send) [for GUI alerts on Linux/BSD]
+  - terminal-notifier [for GUI alerts on MacOS]

 ## Install
 ### Download